asidsx/SatisfactoryPyServerInstaller/README.md

 `Start server`

-`Update Server from steamCMD to beta public + Update Server from steamCMD to beta experimental`
+`Update Server from steamCMD to Release + Update Server from steamCMD to beta experimental`

 `Install server as Service nssm`